shahind/written-word-report-from-excel/README.md

-# written-word-report-from-excel
+# Turn Excel files to written Word reports
-This Script Export an Excel File to Written Word Reports
+This python script exports an Excel file to written word reports.

 # Requirements
 This script uses win32com, so first install win32com for python.